Website Manager

 Is there a draft?

 No. We encourage participants to play with their family, friends, neighbors and classmates.
 You can make a request to play with a friend during the registration process.
-We also try to keep players attending the same school together.

 Are there tryouts?

 No. We are a pay to play league.
 Every participant will be placed on a team.
-There is a mandatory skills assessment for 11 year old players to determine their placement in either our AAA division or Majors division.

 Can my child play on the same team as a buddy?
 Or classmate?